dokku/dokku-redis/README.md

 dokku redis:promote other_service playground
 ```

-This will replace redis_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `REDIS_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 REDIS_URL=redis://other_service:ANOTHER_PASSWORD@dokku-redis-other-service:6379/other_service